aptos-foundation/AIPs/TEMPLATE.md

 ### Suggested deployment timeline

- > When should community expect to see this deployed on devnet?
+ > Indicate a future release version as a *rough* estimate for when the community should expect to see this deployed on our three networks (e.g., release 1.7).
+ > You are responsible for updating this AIP with a better estimate, if any, after the AIP passes the gatekeeper’s design review.
+ >
+ > On devnet?

 ...